phenotypic/Gene-Ontology-Analyser/README.md

 The script will sort a list of genes into groups within three [ontology subcategories](http://geneontology.org/docs/ontology-documentation/): `molecular funciton`, `biological process`, and `cellular component`.

-The HGNC ID is first retrieved for each gene symbol using the [genenames.org](https://www.genenames.org) API.
+First, the HGNC IDs for the input gene symbol list are retrieved using the [genenames.org](https://www.genenames.org) API.
 The [geneontology.org](http://api.geneontology.org/api) API is then used to retrieve all possible ontology categories for a specific [GO subset](http://geneontology.org/docs/go-subset-guide/), as well as the ontology ID list for each of the input genes.
 Finally, the script sorts the genes into ontology groups and outputs the data to `.csv` files.

 ## Usage